-MEDIUM TO LONG TERM OBJECTIVE ACTIVITIES 2024 RESULTS Contribute to the 6.
-Coverage solutions: About 200 DAS reduction of the digital divide and to the indoor and outdoor more than 900 new Sites economic, social and cultural development of communities and 7.
-Coverage of areas with a digital divide 1,834 Hosting arrangements in areas with IVSM&gt;99, including TIM 500, Vodafone 638 and 696 others foster the involvement, well-being, 8.
+MEDIUM TO LONG TERM OBJECTIVE ACTIVITIES 2024 RESULTS Contribute to the reduction of 6.
+Coverage solutions: indoor and outdoor About 200 DAS the digital divide and to the economic, social and cultural more than 900 new Sites development of communities and foster the involvement, well- being, development and safety of our PEOPLE .
+7. Coverage of areas with a digital divide 1,834 Hosting arrangements in areas with IVSM>99, including TIM 500, Vodafone 638 and 696 others 3 ADDINEADER 4 DIALTY 5 HOADER 8 DECEMBER AND A 8.
 Skills development 43 hours of training per capita 9.
-Diversity & Inclusion Gender pay gap Total: -20% development and 31.3% of women in positions of responsibility safety of our PEOPLE.
-10. Health & Safety ISO 45001 certification ICONS SDGs 9, 11, 17, 4, 5, 3, 8 662 H&S audits on contractors 3, 0 Lost Time Injury Rate: 3.63
+Diversity & Inclusion Gender pay gap Total: -20% 9 Materia Materia 9 Ma 31.3% of women in positions of responsibility 10.
+Health & Safety • ISO 45001 certification 662 H&amp;S audits on contractors Lost Time Injury Rate: 3.63